pymupdf/PyMuPDF/docs/faq.rst

 How to Add and Modify Annotations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In PyMuPDF, new annotations can be added added via :ref:`Page` methods.
+In PyMuPDF, new annotations can be added via :ref:`Page` methods.
 Once an annotation exists, it can be modified to a large extent using methods of the :ref:`Annot` class.

 In contrast to many other tools, initial insert of annotations happens with a minimum number of properties.
 We leave it to the programmer to e.g. set attributes like author, creation date or subject.